When our two-year old started walking towards the store, he looked up at me and said:

 4. Use everything as a learning opportunity.
 If you have on a t-shirt with letters, ask your child to help you name the letters & say their sounds.
 Tell them the answers (repeat after them if they get it right or help them if they miss it).

 5. After they know their letters from the movie, make sure that you either put it on occasionally or review them yourself a few times a week.
 I picked up a pack of the magnetic letters in the dollar section of Wal-mart and I keep them in a ziplock bag in my “learning organizer” (over the door holder).
-I put the letters on a magnetic cookie sheet and let the kids manipulate the letters to make words.

 6. When they have mastered this without a mistake, move onto The Talking Word Factory and Word Caper.
-We wait almost a year to do this (our kids learned their letters at two, so we stared this next movie around 3 or 3 1/2) and they loved it!
+We waited almost a year to do this (our kids learned their letters at two, so we stared this next movie around 3 or 3 1/2) and they loved it!

 Other Leapfrog movies that we have: The Letter Factory, Talking Words Factory, Word Caper, Lets Go To School, Math Circus.
 I would at least get the first two, without hesitation.
 You can find them pretty cheap on Amazon.